dfir-iris/iris-web/README.md

 **To run:**
 1. Clone the repo and cd into it
+2. Copy `.env.model` into `.env`
-2. (Optional if you juste want to try) If used in production, please configure the .env file at the root of the project:
+3. (Optional if you juste want to try) If used in production, please configure the .env file at the root of the project:
    1. Nginx: you might want to specify your own certificate as specified above
    2. Database credentials: **POSTGRES_PASSWORD** and **DB_PASS** (you can also customise the usernames)
    3. IRIS secrets: **SECRET_KEY** and **SECURITY_PASSWORD_SALT**
-3. Build `docker-compose build`
+4. Build `docker-compose build`
-4. Run `docker-compose up`
+5. Run `docker-compose up`

 A first account called **administrator** is created by default, the password is randomly created and **output in the docker `app` service**.
 If you want to define an admin password